Brief for entry stage of competition

 No pre-prepared elements permitted, with the exception of homemade stocks

 N.B.
-When selecting your seasonal menu, please don’t forget that the semi-finals will be held on the 21st September!
+When selecting your seasonal menu, please don’t forget that the semi-finals will be held in September!

 Please send us your recipes (including method) and photographs for each course.
 The entry closing date for 2022 will be announced nearer the time.